cailleach1310/ares-pentraits-plugin/README.md

 Trait points for chargen, per default 10.

 #### shortcuts
 'traits' has been defined as shortcut for 'trait/list'.
-You can add more shortcuts here.

 ## Uninstallation
 Removing the plugin requires some code fiddling.
 See [Uninstalling Plugins](https://www.aresmush.com/tutorials/code/extras.html#uninstalling-plugins).